akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 This was our shortest day, so we took it really easy in the morning.
 We bought some [ass cream](https://www.amazon.com/Chamois-Buttr-Original-Anti-Chafe-Cream/dp/B000HZGTUS) (we _really_ needed it) and some groceries from Trader Joe's--we planned on staying in Big Sur the next day, so we needed enough food to last until dinner on Day 5.

 We weren't planning on it, but we took a detour through 17 Mile Drive, which was absolutely gorgeous.
 We stopped by the Safeway in Carmel-By-The-Sea to buy more groceries, and demolished a bag of pita bread and pastries for lunch.
-After a pretty rough climb (which wasn't fun with all the added weight), a stop to buy last-minute camping gear (skewers, foil, etc.), and a snafu where we lost each other for an hour, we finally made it to the Pfeiffer Big Sur campground.
+After a pretty rough climb (which wasn't fun with all the groceries), a stop to buy last-minute camping gear (skewers, foil, etc.), and a snafu where we lost each other for an hour, we finally made it to the Pfeiffer Big Sur campground.
 Luckily, we had enough time to set up camp before sundown.

 {% include image.html filename="camp.png" description="Our campsite" maxpx=800 %}